-Last Updated on December 11, 2021 by Grow with Bovees
+Last Updated on May 16, 2022 by Grow with Bovees

 But, when we look at natural landscapes, there’s so much more to consider, including stone and rock.
 Landscaping rocks such as brick, slate, flagstone or crushed rock, can be useful for a lot of things in your garden, including to raise plant beds and for building retaining walls.

 Contents of This Page

 - 1 How to Choose the Right Landscape Rocks

 - 2 What Are the Different Types of Landscaping Rocks and Stones?

 How to Choose the Right Landscape Rocks

 You can use landscaping rocks for a wide variety of things in your garden, it all comes down to personal taste and preference.
 But before you choose a landscaping rock and start design planning, you might want to consider the cost.

 Decorative rock and prices of landscaping rocks can vary depending on the type, size and amount of material you wish to buy.